fastlane/docs/docs/actions/frameit.md

 <h5 align="center">The <code>frameit</code> 2.0 update was kindly sponsored by <a href="https://mindnode.com/">MindNode</a>, seen in the screenshots above.</h5>

 The first time that _frameit_ is executed the frames will be downloaded automatically.
-Originally the frames are coming from [Facebook frameset](http://facebook.design/devices) and they are kept on this repo: https://github.com/fastlane/frameit-frames
+Originally the frames are coming from [Facebook frameset](http://facebook.design/devices) and they are kept on [this repo](https://github.com/fastlane/frameit-frames).

 More information about this process and how to update the frames can be found [here](https://github.com/fastlane/fastlane/tree/master/frameit/frames_generator)